Working with Tasks

 27splitTaskProject.Save("CreateSplitTasks_out.xml", SaveFileFormat.XML);

-The following example shows how to identify split tasks and printing their details to a console window.
+The next example shows how to identify split tasks in a project and print their details to the console:

 1Project project = new Project("New Project.mpp");